erickveil/erickveil.github.com/_posts/2023-09-06-How-To-Design-a-MVI-Project-pt3.md

 	- Do it in a way that makes this a singleton.
 So it's basically here a supper powered `enum` value that better follows the state pattern than an enum would (which is why we have the state pattern).

-The `sealed` class ensures that all of the values for this state machine are going to be right here in this file only.
+The `sealed` class makes it so that all of the values for this state machine are going to be right here in this file only.